ignatiusmb/mauss.dev/content/reviews/your-lie-in-april.md

 Your Lie in April was certainly that kind of show where you knew what's going to happen in the end, yet you'll still be "surprised" by it.

-The title itself makes me think about it constantly throughout the series, trying to figure out who's perspective is "Your Lie" coming from.
+The title itself makes me think about it constantly throughout the series, trying to figure out who's perspective is "Your Lie" coming from and what lie is about.
 I highly suggest you **don't go wiki surfing and just watch it** till the end as is.
 I always felt like that's the best approach to watch a series, the journey and experience of growing with the characters is worthwhile by itself.

 The final verdict from me is... **Highly recommended**!
 Definitely watch it if you have the time.
 At least give the first 2 episodes a chance to fully understand what you're missing out.